will-koz/gravity/README.md

 universal gravitation](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation).
 The
 main computations are done in C++ and the rendering is done in Python.

+I think I figured out the bug in main.py.

 ## Requirements

 - `g++` Compiler